|

 pleasures.

-- Influence from the character of Socrates: Socrates pursued truth with distain for
+- Influence of the Socratic character: Socrates pursued truth with distain for

 economics or entertainment.
 This negative aspect was emphasized.